Oxidative Phosphorylation – Respiration Ep 3

 How much ATP is produced from one molecule of glucose in aerobic respiration?

 The consistent part is that 2ATP are produced in glycolysis and 2ATP are produced in the Krebs cycle (per molecule of glucose).
 The inconsistent part is how many ATP molecules are produced from each reduced NAD or reduced FAD molecule entering oxidative phosphorylation.
+However we can say that approximately 28ATP are produced in oxidative phosphorylation, meaning that overall 32ATP are produced from one molecule of glucose in aerobic respiration.

 Summary

 Oxidative phosphorylation gets its name from using oxygen in a process to phosphorylate ADP to ATP.
-Here is a summary of the process.
+Here is a summary of the process:

 • Oxidative phosphorylation happens at the inner mitochondrial membrane.